tyhopp/prpl/process-release.md

 These changes can be in the same commit together with the changelog updates in the next step.

-## Changelog update

-Update the changelogs with relevant information for each updated package.
-Follow the conventions used already in the changelog and only include meaningful changes.

-This process is manual for the time being since the project no longer uses Lerna.

 ## Publish dry run

 Run a dry run of the publish command prior to running an actual publish.